reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 server.listen(6000)
 ```

-Each time the operating system gets a connection on port 5000 this function is called.
+Each time the operating system gets a connection on port 6000 this function is called.

-We can test this be adding some action to our code.
-Something that we want to be done when there is a connection on port 5000.
+We can test this by adding some action to our code.
+Something that we want to be done when there is a connection on port 6000.
 For example writing a text to the terminal window.
-Maybe *incoming connection*
+E.g. "*incoming connection*"
 The whole code looks like this:

 ```javascript